Last updated: June 2026

 What is a Blooket host?

 A Blooket host is the person — typically a teacher — who creates and manages a live game session.
-The host selects the question set, chooses a game mode, configures settings, shares the join code with players, and monitors the session through a dedicated host dashboard that students cannot see.
+The host selects the question set, chooses a game mode, configures settings, shares the join code with players, and monitors the session through a dedicated host dashboard that students can’t see.

 Can students host a Blooket game?